AdobeDocs/advertising.en/help/integrations/audience-manager/import-audiences.md

 ---
 # Import Adobe Audience Manager Segments for Ad Targeting

-Advertising DSP and [!DNL Advertising Search] can each pull in metadata, hierarchy data, and unique audience data for all of an advertiser's or agency's [!DNL Adobe] audiences<!-- segments or audiences?
+Advertising DSP and [!DNL Advertising Search, Social, & Commerce] can each pull in metadata, hierarchy data, and unique audience data for all of an advertiser's or agency's [!DNL Adobe] audiences<!-- segments or audiences?
 Standardize terms per AAM's docs -->.
 This includes data for:

 * Adobe Audience Manager segments